electric-sql/electric/docs/deployment/digital-ocean.md

 ![Create App: Edit Plan](./digital-ocean/create-app/edit-plan.png)

-:::info Configuring Managed PostgreSQL
+:::info Configuring Managed Postgres
-If you have set up a [Managed PostgreSQL cluster on DigitalOcean](https://docs.digitalocean.com/products/databases/postgresql/) for use with Electric, click on the "Add Resource (Optional)" label, pick the "Database" option and click on the "Add" button.
+If you have set up a [Managed Postgres cluster on DigitalOcean](https://docs.digitalocean.com/products/databases/postgresql/) for use with Electric, click on the "Add Resource (Optional)" label, pick the "Database" option and click on the "Add" button.

 ![Create App: Database Resource](./digital-ocean/create-app/resources-db.png)